-IRBNet maintains a Resources page with training videos and PDFs that will walk you through the registration process,
+IRBNet maintains a training resources page with videos and PDFs that will walk you through the registration process, creating

-creating and submitting a new project, and post-submission tools.
-Click on the Resources
+and submitting a new project, and post-submission tools.
+Click on the Resources tab

 (do not include the quotation marks).

-We understand that the transition to IRBNet is a new process for many human subjects researchers.
-Please contact the Research Compliance Office (907-786-1099) for assistance.
+We understand that using IRBNet is a learning process for many researchers.
+Please contact the IRB Coordinator at email@example.com or 907-786-0916 for assistance.

-When available, we encourage human subjects researchers and research supervisors to attend an IRBNet CAFE workshop.
+When available, we encourage human subjects researchers and research supervisors to attend CAFE workshops on IRB material, including IRBNet.
 There are no workshops available at this time.